Audit File Reconstruction Checklist

 The outcome hinges on how quickly and completely you respond with alternative evidence and whether you establish a credible method for recreating your records in compliance with voluntary compliance principles.

-- Early production of bank statements and electronic payment records demonstrates good
+● Early production of bank statements and electronic payment records demonstrates good faith and cooperation.

-- Hiring a tax attorney or professional to organize and present reconstructed evidence in
+● Hiring a tax attorney or other qualified professional to organize and present reconstructed evidence in IRS-recognized formats can strengthen your position.

-- Utilizing cloud storage or accounting software records as supporting documentation
+● Utilizing cloud storage records or accounting software reports as supporting documentation can help substantiate reconstructed figures.

-- Providing conflicting versions of the same deduction across multiple responses
+● Providing conflicting versions of the same deduction across multiple responses can damage your credibility.

-- Submitting documents that appear newly created or backdated
+● Submitting documents that appear newly created or backdated can raise concerns about accuracy and reliability.

 The Checklist